 Social isolation is a state of overwhelming lack of contact between a person and their community.
-Each person’s experience is different, but social isolation can affect up to one third of the population at some point in their lives.
+Each person’s experience is different, but social isolation can affect up to one-third of the population at some point in their lives.

-Loneliness can be further complicated by ageing, bereavement, disability, discrimination, domestic violence, physical and mental ill-health, poverty, stigma and unemployment.
+We know that loneliness can be further complicated by ageing, bereavement, disability, discrimination, domestic violence, physical and mental ill-health, poverty, stigma and unemployment.

 It can happen to anyone.
 It can happen at any age.
 It is an issue for all of us.